scipy/scipy/doc/source/tutorial/integrate.rst

 airy(sol1.t)[0]: [0.35502805 0.328952   0.12804768 0.04285786 0.01686411 0.00661331
  0.00235403 0.00095156]

-Using `solve_ivp` without any further parameters than the required ones shows a big deviation between the airy function and the differential equation.
-To minimize the deviation between the two results relative and absolute tolerances can be used.
+The solution of `solve_ivp` with its standard parameters shows a big deviation to the airy function.
+To minimize this deviation relative and absolute tolerances can be used.

 >>> rtol, atol = (1e-8, 1e-8)
 >>> sol2 = solve_ivp(func, t_span, y0, rtol=rtol, atol=atol)